 Money of Montferrat

-The Marquisate of Montferrat minted its coinage from the second-third quarter of the 13th century, but it was always influenced by the work of the main mints of the neighbouring states, forcing the government of the Montferrat to relate to these states, with the differences inherent in their monetary systems and with the choices they made regarding monetary policy.
-The coins produced in the Montferrat bear the elements of this relationship with the types struck by foreign mints and with economic phenomena originating in territories that were very distant, but which nevertheless had important manifestations there.
-We can recognise influences from the coinage of Milan or Savoy, or reflections of coinage apparently completely extraneous to the local context – Swiss batzen, French liards, German thalers – but which find justification for their presence in the Montferrat as soon as they are contextualised, for example, in the production panorama of the Milanese and Savoy mints, or occasional monetary imbalances in the territories relative to them.
+The Marquisate of Montferrat minted its coinage from the second-third quarter of the 13th century, but it was always influenced by the work of the main mints of the neighboring states, forcing the government of Montferrat to relate to these states, with the differences inherent in their monetary systems and with the choices they made regarding monetary policy.
+The coins produced in Montferrat bear the elements of this relationship with the types struck by foreign mints and with economic phenomena originating in territories that were very distant but which nevertheless had important manifestations there.
+We can recognize influences from the coinage of Milan or Savoy or reflections of coinage apparently completely extraneous to the local context – Swiss batzen, French liards, German thalers – but which find justification for their presence in Montferrat as soon as they are contextualized, for example, in the production panorama of the Milanese and Savoy mints, or occasional monetary imbalances in the territories relative to them.

 Congress Il trattato di Utrecht e il Monferrato.
 Problemi europei e assetti regionali, Casale Monferrato, November 30th 2013.
 Paper titled Tramonto di una nazione.
 Problemi monetari del Monferrato post-gonzaghesco (view presentation)

 Congress La moneta in Monferrato tra Medioevo ed Età Moderna, Turin, October 26th 2007.
 Paper titled Il sistema monetario del Monferrato gonzaghesco: influenze e sviluppi (1536-1590) (view presentation | read paper)

 Congress Il Monferrato tra Paleologi e Gonzaga, Cuccaro Monferrato (AL), October 28th 2006.
 Paper titled Le ultime fasi della zecca di Casale Monferrato (view presentation | read paper)